Mathématique: Intergalactic Gate Bridge

 “But?”
 Carter echoes.

 He wonders if O’Neill has his own version of Jennifer Keller.
 If he does, Rodney McKay will never know.
 Doesn’t want to.
-But he assumes it must be something—because only a massive, perfect storm could keep anyone away from Samantha Carter.
+But it must be something—because only a massive, perfect storm could keep anyone away from Samantha Carter.

 “If the Pegasus Galaxy didn’t depend on the structural integrity of ‘McShep’ as a construct, I might try to move past my personal hangups,” McKay says.
 “But you know me.
 You know how terrible I am.
 You’ve said it yourself.
 Nine universes out of ten I screw it up and everyone dies.”